-We sent Sacramento writer Barbara L. Steinberg to check out the dining scene in Woodland – here is her enthusiastic report.
+We sent Sacramento writer Barbara L. Steinberg to check out the dining scene in Woodland for Taste of Yolo Restaurant Week – here is her enthusiastic report.

-In California, every season is splendiferous and bountiful along back roads of Yolo County.
+In California, every season is splendiferous and bountiful along back roads of Yolo County California.
 Part of the Central Valley, this agricultural heartland is situated between coastal foothills and the western slope of the Sierra Nevada.
 Rolling hills, verdant valleys and mountains overflow with a profusion of vineyards, orchards, pastured livestock and row crops.
-All the best, the finest and most delicious ingredients take center stage.
+All the best, the finest and most delicious ingredients taking center stage.

 Beyond the creative and tasty offerings, I was most impressed by a true sense of family throughout the Woodland community.
 There’s no happier way to dine than with family and friends.
 Insider Tip: Housed in historic buildings, Woodland pairs dining with extraordinary architecture.